What is About Blank and Why Do I See it?

 - Open Chrome and select the three-dot menu icon.

-- Select More Tools and Extensions.
+- Select More Tools

 - Disable one or more of the new or out-of-date extensions by unchecking their boxes.

-- To reset Chrome, open the menu and select Settings.
+- Open the menu and select Settings.

 - Scroll down and select Advanced.